Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Framework and Problem Statement

-In the comprehensive cost function~\eqref{eq:cost}, term $\mathcal{J}_t^{(1)}$ penalizes the value of the acceleration to ensure sufficient smoothness.
+In this sense, the instant reward is defined as $\mathscr{R}_t: - \mathcal{J}_t$.
+In the comprehensive cost $\mathcal{J}_t$ as Eq.~\eqref{eq:cost}, term $\mathcal{J}_t^{(1)}$ penalizes the value of the acceleration to ensure sufficient smoothness.
 Term $\mathcal{J}_t^{(2)}$ penalizes the distance between the current position $\x_t$ and the goal position $\x_{\mathrm{g}}$, aiming at fast and straightforward goal reaching.
 Terms $\mathcal{J}_t^{(3)}$ and $\mathcal{J}_t^{(4)}$ attempt to keep the position $\x_t$ away from the ground ($z=0$ plane) and the cylinder obstacle, respectively.
-The usage of artificial potential field functions ensures a very large cost when $\x_t$ runs into the cylinder obstacle or the ground.
+The usage of APF functions ensures a very large cost when $\x_t$ runs into the cylinder obstacle or the ground.
 The last term $\mathcal{J}_T^{(5)}$ penalizes the distance between the ultimate position $\x_T$ and the goal position $\x_{\mathrm{g}}$.
 A dead-zone scalar $\varepsilon_T$ is involved to prescribe the tolerable level of the ultimate error.
 Specifically, the ultimate cost is exerted only when the ultimate error exceeds the threshold $\varepsilon_T$.
-By minimizing the comprehensive cost~\eqref{eq:cost} for the Multi-DoF DMP model~\eqref{eq:dmp_multi_dof}, one can get a smooth trajectory $\x_t$ that is able to reach the goal position $\x_{\mathrm{g}}$ at the ending time $t=T$ while avoiding collision with the ground and the obstacle.
+By minimizing the comprehensive cost~\eqref{eq:cost} for the multi-DoF DMP model~\eqref{eq:dmp_multi_dof}, one can get a smooth trajectory $\x_t$ that ultimately reaches the goal position $\x_{\mathrm{g}}$ at $t=T$ while avoiding collision with the ground and the obstacle.